beshoyr100/IT-U-Humanitarian-SOS-SMS/README.md

 - **"+" Button**: Opens a message input window to add new messages #annonymosly#.
 - **Dataset**: Messages are saved to a JSON file (`messages.json`) *A sort of a simple database just for now*.
 - **Auto-close**: The input window closes automatically after sending a message.
+- **coordinates**: Coordinates have been added for each message to help identify the location of the person requesting help.
+This feature is not fully implemented yet; the current values are generated placeholders to illustrate the concept.

 ## Prerequisites